-Two of the most commercially important types of fluorinated organic molecules are the homologous series of perfluoroalkyl carboxylic acids (PFCAs, $CF_3(CF_2)nCOOH$) and the homologous series of perfluoroalkyl sulfonic acids (PFSAs, $CF_3(CF_2)nSO_3H$).
+Two of the most commercially important types of fluorinated organic molecules are the homologous series of perfluoroalkyl carboxylic acids (PFCAs, CF3(CF2)nCOOH) and the homologous series of perfluoroalkyl sulfonic acids (PFSAs, CF3(CF2)nSO3H).
 Collectively, they are known as perfluoroalkyl acids.
 The electron-withdrawing characteristics of perfluoroalkyl tails stabilize the anion of the acid head group, rendering PFSAs and PFCAs as strong acids with a very low acid dissociation constant (pK_a).
 Perfluoroalkyl acids are much stronger than their corresponding hydrocarbon analogs and are sometimes referred to as "super acids."
 There is relatively little increase in acidity with an increase in perfluoroalkyl chain length.
-For example, the first -CF2- group adjacent to the sulfonic acid, CF_3SO_3H , is one of the strongest known monoprotic organic acids and has extreme thermal stability, with resistance to both oxidative and reductive cleavage (Howells and McCown 1977).
+For example, the first -CF2- group adjacent to the sulfonic acid moiety is responsible for most of the acid strength (Olah, et al. 2009).
+The smallest perfluorosulfonic acid, CF3SO3H, is one of the strongest known monoprotic organic acids and has extreme thermal stability, with resistance to both oxidative and reductive cleavage (Howells and McCown 1977).